deelipvenkat/spotify_recommender_system/README.md

 </body>
 </html>
   ```
+Also we create a folder named 'static' in our root directory which contains the background image for our web app.

 ### CREATING .ebextension DIRECTORY

 We can configure our Elastic Beanstalk environment & customize aws resources by adding .config files in .ebextensions directory.